MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-service-how-to-setup-environment-for-mater-data-lookup.md

       - (Preview) Tax Service Dataverse datasources support
       - (Preview) Globalization features

-5. Log in to RCS using a tenant admin account
+5. Log in to RCS using a tenant admin account.
 6. Go to **Electronic reporting** > **Connected applications**.
 7. Select **New** to add a record, and enter the following field information.